Menu

 As the vocational education and training system continues to evolve, we are reviewing how to best align our work with available funding and ensure continuity in key priority areas.

-We anticipate a reduction in funding from 1 July 2025, which will affect the scope of our delivery.
+We have a reduction in funding from 1 July 2025, which affects the scope of our delivery.
 As a result, some areas of work may be scaled back or discontinued.

 We remain committed to delivering clear value to the sector.
 We will provide further details on our work programme up to the end of 2025, including key outputs and transition milestones, as more information becomes available.